 There is something about living a sinking city below sea level on the edge of a continent, one in which each summer the collective blood pressure mounts with the rising tides, that makes a person care—a lot.

-There is something about a living in a city that survived a near-death experience, one in which each summer the collective blood pressure mounts with the rising tides, one which is filled with people who have lost every material thing they owned, that radically reorients one’s perspective.
+There is something about a living in a city that survived a near-death experience and filled with people who lost every material thing they owned, that radically reorients one’s perspective.
 We have learned what we can live without.
-We have learned what we can’t live without.
+We have learned what we cannot live without.

 There is something about building a house, buying a home, plowing a field, planting a garden, nurturing a family on a fragile coastline which is dissolving daily like sugar in hot tea, on soil with the consistency of coffee grounds, with a river on the right, a lake on the left, a swamp underneath, an encroaching ocean in front, that requires an unusual amount of faith.
 As we say in the Who Dat Nation, “You gotta have it!”

-There is something about living in a state of preparedness that pumps the blood, sparks the senses, and sensitizes a person to the suffering of one’s sisters and brothers.
-But it also stands a person in utter awe of the miracle of life on this precious planet.
+There is something about living in a state of preparedness that turns you inside out—pumps the blood, sparks the senses, sensitizes a person to the suffering of one’s sisters and brothers, and stands a person in utter awe of the miracle of life on this precious planet.